braam/blog-hugo/content/posts/aruba-vsf-stacking.md

 vsf member 4 link 2 name "I-Link4_2"
 ```

-Now you'll need to connect the cables that link2 --> link to get the ring.
+Now you'll need to connect the cables that link2 --> link1 to get the ring.

 **As from version 16.06 you can stack up to eight 2930F members in one stack.**